Association to Advance Collegiate Schools of Business

 |FMBA 616||Health Care Management III: Industry Perspective||3|

-Total graduate credit hours required (minimum) 39 (45 if all foundation courses are taken)
+The minimum total of graduate credit hours required for this degree is 39 (45 if all foundation courses are required).

 Graduate program director